alexandru-elisei/moodle-tool_downloaddata/README.md

 ## moodle-tool_downloaddata

 #### Description
-This is a plugin for Moodle to download site data (at the moment, courses and users) to a CSV or Excel 2007 file.
+This is a plugin for Moodle to download users and courses to a CSV or Excel 2007 file.
 There is also a cli script to use the functionality from the terminal.

 #### Installation
 This plugin has been tested to work with Moodle 2.6.
 There are no guarantess it will work with earlier versions.